Hackers bring down Thai websites over British murders verdict

 Police Colonel Somporn Daengdee, deputy chief of the police Technology Crime Suppression Division, said police had not received reports of government websites being hacked but were looking into it.

-In an emotionally charged Facebook post on Tuesday, Witheridge's sister criticised the investigation and the police.
+In an emotionally charged Facebook post on Tuesday, Witheridge's sister criticized the investigation and the police.

 Miller's family has said it supported the court verdict and the work of the police.